-- Hotel Panamericano | This is the best hotel in Buenos Aires’ centro.
+- Buenos Aires Marriott | This is the best hotel in Buenos Aires’ Centro.
 It’s on 9 de Julio, just across the street from the Teatro Colon opera house and by the Obelisk.
-The roof top pool and cafe offer some of the best views in town.
+The rooftop pool and cafe offer some of the best views in town.
 Their rates are on the higher end but it’s a luxurious hotel with very large, comfortable rooms.
 And not that you asked, but Jojo’s season of the Bachelorette filmed a group date on the roof here.
 Check availability and rates here.

 - La Fresque Hotel | This affordable hotel is in a remodeled colonial building that dates back to 1894.
 Rooms are decorated with antique furniture with modern touches.
 The location is perfect at the intersection of 9 de Julio and Avenido de Mayo.
 Check availability and rates here.

 The Best Hostel in Buenos Aires Centro

 However, it’s very separate from the rooms, so the noise doesn’t drift up into the dormitories (my worst nightmare in a party hostel).
 The roof bar is also excellent in the summer.
-Check availability and rates here.

 Puerto Madero is the city’s youngest neighborhood.
 It was remodeled nearly thirty years ago and brought back to life.

-Puerto Madero is home to a large park and an ecological reserve here, adding an large amount of green space to enjoy.
+Puerto Madero is home to a large park and an ecological reserve here, adding a large amount of green space to enjoy.

 The downside to staying in Puerto Madero is that it can be difficult to get to.

 But, there are only a few streets that cross over into Puerto Madero so it can be difficult to reach by car (and you may have to wait a while for your Uber/taxi to pick you up at your hotel here).
-Everything can be be so close but feel so far.

 Best Hotels in Puerto Madero